-Contact Don Peterson, Director of Public Works, at (763) 717-4050 or don.peterson@moundsviewmn.org if you have questions about Mounds View's drinking water.
+Contact Don Peterson, Director of Public Works/Parks and Recreation, at 763-717-4050 or publicworks@moundsviewmn.org if you have questions about Mounds View's drinking water.
 You can also ask for information about how you can take part in decisions that may affect water quality.